Styling Cardigan Sweaters for Women

 This year we are seeing three main cardigan looks.
-The first being the oversized “boyfriend” cardigan.
-This sweater is worn oversized, and looks best styled with skinny jeans, and boots which help elongate the outfit.
+The first is the oversized “boyfriend” cardigan.
+This sweater is worn oversized and looks best styled with skinny jeans and boots which help elongate the outfit.

 The second look is a long cardigan worn kimono style to create a long lean silhouette.
 The long cardigan looks amazing with flair jeans, or with a monochromatic look underneath.

 Finally, the “grandpa” sweater, a cropped v-neck cardigan with wooden buttons front tucked into high waist jeans.
 This look looks best on hourglass and pear-shaped figures as it enhances curves.

 I love sweaters of all kinds and sharing the season’s finds with you.

 Tie to Old post: This season’s best sweaters over 50